 Technology factor: Specific properties of a technology must be present for it to be adopted.
 Trialability, or the ability of a potential user to test something out on a small scale before committing to it, is an essential element of technology adoption (Doss, 2003).
 For instance, Adesina and Zinnah's research discovered that farmers' perceptions of the qualities of new rice varieties influenced their decision to adopt it.
 Wandji et al. (2012) found a similar conclusion in their study on Cameroonian farmers' attitudes on the usage of aquaculture technology.
-Their study showed that farmers' attitudes about fish aquaculture promoted its adoption.
-Therefore it is important to consider the characteristics of a particular technology in order to assess whether any new technology will be beneficial to farmers before it is supplied to them.

 Economic Factors: How quickly a new technology is implemented on a farm is significantly influenced by its size.
 Numerous scholars have identified the size of the farm as a crucial determinant of technology adoption.
 The other adoption-related factors may have an impact on farm size, which may then have an impact on farm size (Lavison 2013).
-Because farm size is so critical in the adoption of some technologies, they are referred to as scale-dependent
+Because farm size is so critical in the adoption of some technologies, they are referred to as scale-dependent (Bonabana- Wabbi 2002).

-(Bonabana- Wabbi 2002).
-Numerous studies also discovered a link between farm size and agricultural technology adoption (Kasenge, 1998; Gabre-Madhin and Haggblade, 2001 Ahmed, 2004; Uaiene et al., 2009; Mignouna et al, 2011).
-"In contrast to farmers with smaller farms, those with larger farms are more likely to adopt new technologies because they can afford to dedicate a portion of their land to experimentation".
 Additionally, in order to ensure profitability, lumpy technologies like mechanized machinery or animal traction require economies of scale (Feder, Just and Zilberman, 1985).
 The adoption of new agricultural technologies is negatively impacted by the size of a farm, according to various research.
 Small farms may be persuaded to adopt a technology, particularly if it involves a breakthrough that demands a lot of input, such a labor-intensive or land-saving device.
 In lieu of boosting agricultural output, farmers with limited land may opt to utilize land-saving strategies, including greenhouse technology and zero grazing, among others (Yaron, Dinar and Voet, 1992; Harper et al, 1990).

 Other studies have discovered a weak or insignificant correlation between adoption and other variables.
 IPM distribution may occur independent of the size of the farmer's operation, according to research by Grieshop et al. (1988), Ridgley and Brush (1992), Waller et al. (1998), Mugisa-Mutetikka et al. (2000), Bonabana-Wabbi (2002), and Samiee et al. (2009).
 Large land holdings, according to Kariyasa and Dewi (2011) research, had no discernible effect on the likelihood that the aforementioned studies take into account the whole size of the farm rather than the agricultural acreage that the new technology is used on.
 "Considering the crop acreage with the new technology may be a better way to estimate the rate and breadth of technology adoption because total farm size has an impact on overall adoption" (Loewenberg DeBoer, 2000).